Founding Partner and Chief Executive Officer

 Dr. Miceli graduated from the University of Colorado medical school with Honors and completed their Psychiatric Residency program.
 During her residency in psychiatry, she received the Charter Fellow Leadership Award from the American Academy of Child and Adolescent Psychiatry (1993) and the Gold Apple Teaching Award from the University of Colorado’s School of Medicine (1991).
 Dr. Miceli worked at the Mental Health Center of Denver from 1993 to 2001, during which time she held the position of Associate Medical Director for Intake and Mobile Crisis Services.
 Dr. Miceli was in private practice from 2001-2010.
 She is Board Certified in Psychiatry, a Fellow of the American Psychiatric Association, and a member of the Colorado Psychiatric Society, the Academy of Eating disorders and the International Association of Eating Disorder Professionals.

-Medical Director of the Adult Partial Hospitalization Program
+Medical Director of Adult Residential and Partial Hospital Services

 Clinical Director of Child and Adolescent Services

-Clinical Director of the Adult Partial Hospitalization Program
+Senior Clinical Director of Adult Residential and Partial Hospital Services

-Bonnie has worked in a variety of treatment settings in her 15+ years of experience, such as outpatient private practice, intensive outpatient, residential and inpatient settings.
-Aside from her expertise in working with eating disorders, she thrives on helping individuals find values-directed lives and assisting in growing the minds of her patients and the therapists she supervises.
+Bonnie has worked in a variety of treatment settings, including outpatient private practice, intensive outpatient, residential and inpatient settings.
+Aside from her expertise working with eating disorders, she is an engaging national speaker and educator and is deeply committed to helping lead patients, families and clinicians towards values-directed lives.

 Chief Nursing Officer